PHA lean tools help a rural, Southern Indiana FQHC surpass CMS Healthy People 2020 goals for diabetes management

 Advanced Lean Practitioner

-Advanced Lean Practitioner (ALP) is the second in a series of lean training and certification programs offered by Purdue Healthcare Advisors (PHA).
-An ALP plans and facilitates Value Stream Analysis events, and works to deploy advanced solutions such as Kanban and lean service cells.
+The Advanced Lean Practitioner (ALP) plans and facilitates Value Stream Analysis (VSA) events, and works to deploy advanced solutions such as Kanban and lean service cells.

 To achieve ALP Certification, a participant must: